pip-services/pip-services-docs/content/en/getting_started/recipes/mustache_templates/_index.md

 ##### b)	Conditional

 To create a conditional template, we use the #if helper.
-An example of its usage will be a template that creates the message “Hello, (Name)”.
+An example of its usage will be a template that creates the message "Hello, (Name)".
 The variable used has two fields namely name and exclamation.
 The last one represents a Boolean value which if it is set to true, the message will show an added exclamation mark.

 **Note**: In general, any value that is interpreted by a specific language as false when the "If" operator is executed will be interpreted as false.
 Otherwise, it is considered true.
-For example, in Python, false values are None, False, 0, and ‘’.
+For example, in Python, false values are None, False, 0, and ''.
 Node.js adds an empty list to them.

 The following example shows how to create a conditional template: